 DePaul University’s College of Communication provides services to both DePaul communication majors seeking internship positions and employers seeking highly qualified students to serve as interns.
-We work with hundreds of employers to help students integrate valuable work experience at your organization with a four-credit-hour internship course.
+We work with hundreds of employers to help students integrate valuable work experience with a four-credit-hour internship course*.

 The following guidelines will help you determine if your internship